Semillero Cariamarillo

 Yellow-faced Grassquit

-Behavior: Their diet primarily consists of seeds, which they forage for on the ground.
+Behavior: Their diet consists of seeds, which they forage for on the ground.
 They may also consume small insects and other invertebrates.
 Yellow-faced Grassquits are often seen in pairs or small groups.
 They are non-migratory but may move locally in response to food availability.
 They have a distinctive, high-pitched song that is often described as a series of short, buzzy notes.

 Breeding: